piyush01123/Daily-Coding-Problems/185/README.md

-his problem was asked by Google.
+This problem was asked by Google.

 Given two rectangles on a 2D graph, return the area of their intersection.
 If the rectangles don't intersect, return 0.